facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Stage Physics and Object-related Parameters
 -------------------------------------------

 Below are stage-specific physical and object-related quantities.
-These values will override similarly-named values specified in the Scene Attributes or Physics Manager Attributes.
+These values will override similarly-named values specified in the Physics Manager Attributes.

 "scale"
 	- 3-vector